 You also find that windows tends to have “random” crashes or its programs stop responding compared to linux which is rarely ever happens.

-You will find that in 99%+ cases, this is due to bad hardware and/or drivers.
-This goes for both Windows and Linux.
+You will find that in 99% of the cases, this is due to bad hardware and/or drivers.
+This goes for Linux and Windows.

 – Less ram errors.